datagrok-ai/public/help/develop/admin/quality-assurance.md

 a comprehensive set of test cases to ensure the software is ready for release and meets the specified quality standards.

-## QA monitoring tools
+## QA tools

+### GrokTester

+Is an integrated monitoring system that runs automated package tests every hour.
+It's also possible to run [package testing locally](../how-to/test-packages#local-testing) before publishing.

 ### Test tracking system

-In order to monitor the results of test execution, we have developed a unique application using the Datagrok platform.
+To monitor the results of test execution, we have developed a unique application on top of the Datagrok platform.
 This application provides a visual representation of the application's current state and enables QA engineers promptly access, execute, and report the completion status of stories.
 Additionally, it lets us quickly navigate to the corresponding JIRA issues as we